This ship update was originally filed by Aaron Saunders in 2016 and updated by Ralph Grizzle in 2019.

 There have been growing pains, yes.
 But the stunning beauty of the Galapagos Islands is now complemented by the Silver Galapagos; a ship that now looks better than she has at any point in time in the last decade.

-Better still, Silversea is just getting started.
+Better still, Silversea is just getting started, with Silver Origin set to be introduced in 2020.
 Let’s take a look at the Silver Galapagos as she appeared in October 2014.

 DECK 2, Silver Galapagos